-Single on Philips (Australia) by acclaimed Sydney band that eschewed the Merseybeat-Fab Four aesthetic in favour of a wilder Rolling Stones–Pretty Things thing, making them the first true rebels of Australian rock..; the first Australian band which can be labelled "punk" [Howlspace, now offline, but see here].
+Single on Philips (Australia) late 1965 by acclaimed Sydney band that eschewed the Merseybeat-Fab Four aesthetic in favour of a wilder Rolling Stones–Pretty Things thing, making them the first true rebels of Australian rock..; the first Australian band which can be labelled “punk” (Howlspace)

 By the time of Nervous Breakdown – the B-side of Wild About You – there had been so many personnel changes that the band had morphed into a new line-up that included no original members.

 The Missing Links split up in April 1966.
 Doug Ford and Andy James formed Running Jumping Standing Still (see Diddy Wah Diddy).
 Ford was later in The Masters Apprentices, and James became a successful actor as Andy Anderson, reverting to his real surname.
 Founding member Ronnie Peel became better known as Rockwell T. James, particularly as a member of John Paul Young’s All Stars.

 In 1976 The Saints remade Wild About You (written by Andy James) for their landmark first album (I’m) Stranded.

 Reference: Ian McFarlane, The Encyclopedia of Australian Rock and Pop.